Paul Dempsey (bishop)

-Paul Dempsey (born 20 April 1971) is an Irish Roman Catholic prelate who has served as Bishop of Achonry since 2020.
+Paul Dempsey (born 20 April 1971) is an Irish Roman Catholic prelate who has served as auxiliary bishop of Dublin and titular bishop of Sita since 2024.

 Early life and education

 Dempsey was born in Carlow on 20 April 1971, the youngest of four children to Tony and Berry Dempsey.
 He moved with his family to Athy, County Kildare, in 1978, where he attended the local Christian Brothers primary school and secondary school at the local Christian Brothers secondary school, Scoil Eoin.

 Dempsey studied for the priesthood in Milltown Institute, St Patrick's, Carlow College and All Hallows College.

 He was ordained a priest for the Diocese of Kildare and Leighlin on 6 July 1997.

 Presbyteral ministry

 Following ordination, Dempsey's first pastoral appointment was as a curate in Clane and Rathcoffey.
 Seven years later, he was appointed curate in Kildare, and simultaneously as diocesan youth director and director of vocations.
 During his time as diocesan youth director, Dempsey organised two World Youth Day pilgrimages in 2005 and 2008.
 It was during his curacy in Kildare that he also started writing a weekly article in the Leinster Leader and presenting Religion Matters, a religious and social affairs program on Kfm.

 Dempsey returned to the Milltown Institute for further studies, completing a master's degree in theology in 2008.
-His thesis examined whether the Catholic Church in contemporary Ireland was a church in crisis or in question.
+His thesis examined whether the Catholic Church in contemporary Ireland was a church in crisis or one in question.

 Dempsey was appointed to the parish cluster of Naas, Sallins and Two Mile House in 2009, before moving to Newbridge in August 2014, when he was also appointed vicar forane for the North deanery.
 The following year, Dempsey was appointed parish priest in Newbridge and simultaneously administrator in Caragh and Prosperous.

-In a December 2010 article for The Furrow on being a priest in modern Ireland, Dempsey wrote that “the Church community needs to enter into a period of deep reflection”, adding that it would be “refreshing to see some leadership around this ‘reflection’ culminating in some form of national Church gathering", and noting his awareness of major issues in the church, such as the role of women and the appointment of bishops.
+In a December 2010 article for The Furrow on being a priest in modern Ireland, Dempsey wrote that "the Church community needs to enter into a period of deep reflection", adding that it would be "refreshing to see some leadership around this 'reflection' culminating in some form of national Church gathering", and noting his awareness of major issues in the church, such as the role of women and the appointment of bishops.